Lead UX Designer

 • Knitting, crocheting, and sewing

-• Hunting down thrift-store gold
+• Hunting down thrift store gold

 Enough about me